Review & Install Video

 Constructed from durable 2.5" diameter mandrel bent stainless steel tubing for its corrosion resistant properties, this Magnaflow Street Series Cat-Back features two straight-through mufflers with brightly polished 4.5" stainless tips, that exit in the stock locations for impressive muscle car looks and sound.Application.

-Made to be a direct bolt on, this Magnaflow Street Cat-Back Exhaust will bolt straight up to the factory Mid-Pipe without any extra modifications required on the 2015-2018 EcoBoost Mustang to give it a deeper, classic sound.
+Made to be a direct bolt on, this Magnaflow Street Cat-Back Exhaust will bolt straight up to the factory Mid-Pipe without any extra modifications required on the 2015-2019 EcoBoost Mustang without the Active Valve Exhaust.

 Note: Coupon codes cannot be applied to this product.